int19h/jbomohi/dict/e'e/comments.md

 From my understanding, this would be a better definition of BPFK thought on how this word should be used; corroborated by xorxes' Lojban definition.

+## 2015-05-29T17:45:04Z — durka42 (comment 1921, in reply to 1919)

+Re: This definition

+spheniscine wrote:
+> From my understanding, this would be a better definition of BPFK thought on
+> how this word should be used; corroborated by xorxes' Lojban definition.

+I'm not sure which definition you meant to comment on.
+But really, all the BPFK cmavo definitions should be moved in here (once they are finalized, which we should do ASAP).